-As anyone who has set foot in the Walt Disney World Resort recently can attest, Disney Hollywood Studios is quite the hot ticket thanks to the recent-ish addition of Galaxy’s Edge and the new park reservation system.
+Anyone who has recently set foot in the Walt Disney World Resort recently can attest that Disney Hollywood Studios is quite the hot ticket thanks to the recent-ish addition of Galaxy’s Edge.
 And who are we to argue?
 Galaxy’s Edge rocks!
-(Sorry Rock ‘n’ Roller Coaster, you’ll always have our heart.)
-However, since the Galaxy’s Edge opening, this has pushed what was originally a one-day park further into two-day territory.
+(Sorry, Rock ‘n’ Roller Coaster, you’ll always have our heart.)
+However, since its opening, this has pushed what was originally a one-day park further into two-day territory.

-So, how do you make the most of your precious park time once you’ve nabbed one of those covetable reservations?
+So, how do you make the most of your precious park time once you’ve nabbed your park reservations?
 Never fear – we’re here to help with our 1-Day Hollywood Studios touring plan.
+(UPDATED September 28, 2021)

 This step-by-step guide will walk you through our tried-and-tested Disney Hollywood Studios itinerary.
 With our tips and tricks, you may not accomplish everything in the theme park (especially with the current COVID-19 closures), but you should get pretty darn close, and you’ll definitely have a ton of fun along the way.

 Additionally, when we first wrote this guide, the virtual queue at Star Wars: Rise of the Resistance was alive and well.
 However, as of September 23, 2021, this is currently on pause, with the My Disney Experience app stating that boarding groups may return in the future.
 If they do, we highly recommend that you take advantage, as the virtual queue can really help you make the most of your Disney Hollywood Studios itinerary.
 To see whether the virtual queue is being used during your next vacation, just refer to the My Disney Experience app.